 Treated water from the NGTF is pumped to Scottsdale Water’s Chaparral Water Treatment Plant, located at Thomas and Hayden roads, where it is combined with other water in our system and then pumped into our distribution system.

 The pipeline enhanced Scottsdale’s water portfolio, adding approximately 3 million gallons per day drinking water capacity.
 When the Chaparral Plant cannot take the water, the treated water is discharged into the nearby Arizona Canal.

 It’s estimated that the cleanup will take approximately 30-50 years.
 However, large portions of the groundwater plume cleanup should be completed before that time.
 In March 2013, the EPA announced that the upper aquifer plume has decreased in size by 84 percent, and the total mass of contaminants in the upper aquifer groundwater has decreased by over 97 percent.
 Because the upper aquifer is almost restored, 25 NIBW upper aquifer monitoring wells were closed in 2013.

 Clean-up will continue in the middle and lower aquifer until they reach the same level of clean-up.
 This is still estimated to take 30-50 years.

 If you own a home within the Superfund site, you have no liability for the contamination caused by others.
 Arizona has its own mini-Superfund law that protects innocent homeowners from cleanup liability.

-Homeowners who are selling their home within the NIBW Superfund site must disclose the fact that the home is in a Superfund site to potential buyers.
+However, if you are selling a home within the NIBW Superfund site, you must disclose the home is in a Superfund site to potential buyers.
 Whether disclosure is made by the seller or a real estate agent, the Superfund designation should be disclosed at the first discussion about the property.
 This will avoid any last-minute questions that could complicate the transaction.
-If you aren’t sure if your home is within the site, please call (480) 312-8743.
+If you aren’t sure if your home is within the site, please call 480-312-8712.